 |---|---|---|

-| 6.1 | Facility zoning matches documentation | Halal/non-halal zones correctly demarcated |
+| 6.1 | Facility zoning matches documentation | Halal/non-halal zones correctly demarcated and observable |

-| 6.2 | Cleaning and sanitation records current | Sertu procedures documented where required |
+| 6.2 | Cleaning and sanitation records current | Sertu (ritual purification) procedures documented and records maintained where required |

-| 6.3 | Equipment dedication or cleaning validation | Shared equipment protocols documented and followed |
+| 6.3 | Equipment dedication or cleaning validation | Shared equipment protocols documented and followed — verify records |

-| 6.4 | Storage segregation verified | Halal materials stored and labelled correctly |
+| 6.4 | Storage segregation verified | Halal materials stored, labelled, and accessible without contamination risk |

-| 6.5 | Pest control halal-compliant | Methods and chemicals verified, certificates available |
+| 6.5 | Pest control halal-compliant | Methods and chemicals verified; certificates available |

-| 6.6 | Signage appropriate and accurate | Halal control areas marked and visible |
+| 6.6 | Signage appropriate and accurate | Halal control areas marked clearly and visibly |

 | # | Audit Item | What to Check |